 We use an asset and liability approach to financial accounting and reporting for income taxes.
 Deferred income taxes are provided when tax laws and financial accounting standards differ with respect to the amount of income for a year and the basis of assets and liabilities.
 A valuation allowance is recorded to reduce the carrying amount of deferred tax assets unless it is more likely than not those assets will be realized.
 Income taxes are provided on unremitted earnings from foreign subsidiaries unless such earnings are expected to be indefinitely reinvested.
 Income taxes have also been provided for potential tax assessments.
-The related tax accruals are recorded in accordance with FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB No. 109" (FIN 48).
+The related tax accruals are recorded in accordance with FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB No. 109 (FIN 48).
 FIN 48 clarifies the accounting and reporting for income taxes recognized in accordance with SFAS No. 109, "Accounting for Income Taxes", and the recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns.
-The evaluation of a tax position in accordance with this Interpretation is a two-step process.
+The evaluation of a tax position in accordance with FIN 48 is a two-step process.
 The first step is recognition: The enterprise determines whether it is more likely than not that a tax position will be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
-In evaluating whether a tax position has met the more-likely-than-not recognition threshold, the enterprise should presume that the position will be examined by the appropriate taxing authority that would have full knowledge of all relevant information.
-The second step is measurement: A tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit to recognize in the financial statements.
-The tax position is measured at the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
-Dif result in (1) an increase in a liability for income taxes payable or (2) a reduction of an income tax refund receivable or a reduction in a deferred tax asset or an increase in a deferred tax liability or both (1) and (2).
+In evaluating whether a tax position has met the more-likely-than-not recognition threshold, the enterprise should presume that the position would be examined by the appropriate taxing authority that would have full knowledge of all relevant information.
+The second step is measurement: A tax position is measured at the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
+Differences between tax positions taken in a tax return and amounts recognized in the financial statements will generally result in (1) an increase in a liability for income taxes payable or (2) a reduction of an income tax refund receivable or a reduction in a deferred tax asset or an increase in a deferred tax liability or both (1) and (2).